Vambok/TheTrick/README.md

-# TheTrick
+# Outer Y: The Trick

-Outer Y: The Trick
+Did you really see Echoes of the Eye's ending?